3,2,1 blast off

 “Ok I am letting go”

 And we slid.
 Shot down the slide at rocket speed.
-Down at such an incredible pace that I was unable to stop us at the bottom.
-So we launched off the end of the slide, into the air.
-Past the landing pad until we landed with a giant thud 2 metres away from the slide.
-Mostly all upright and in good shape except for my bottom which had felt the comlete impact of our landing.
+Down at such an incredible pace that I was unable to stop us at the bottom which meant we launched off the end of the slide, into the air.

 The crowd who had watched in quiet, nervous amazement rushed to help the kids and pregnant me up.
 Then they applauded and then we laughed.